 Warm weather encourages you to open the windows, admire the growing gardens and watch all the critters that make their way back to your yard for the season.
 Frogs are sometimes part of that scenario, and their incessant croaking can keep anyone up at night.

 While there are ways to rid your garden of frogs that involve harsh methods, they aren't pests like insects, and they do help plant growth by eating bugs that kill plants.
 However, they can still be a noisy nuisance.
-Some common sense tips can keep frogs at bay humanely.
+Some common-sense tips can keep frogs at bay humanely.

 A Clean Yard Gives Frogs Fewer Places to Hide

 Frogs like to keep out of sight, and they love moisture, so make sure to trim plants and grass back, as it will keep your yard dry and free of shady areas.
 Make sure you mow and trim during a warm, dry period, so you don't cause any harm to the camouflaged animals.
-Also, if you keep pet dishes outside, bring them in, as frogs eat pet food.

 Light draws bugs in, and frogs are always looking for their next insect meal.
 Turn your yard and pool lights off at night to keep both insects and frogs at a distance.

 Once frogs breed, their numbers can get out of control quickly, so keep your eyes open for eggs during mating season, which takes place in the spring and early summer months.
 Most frog eggs are found in gelatinous masses, and they're usually found in ponds or pools.
 You may also find them in containers that retain rainfall.
 When you see them, scoop them up and dispose of them.

 Frogs love bugs, and a five-gallon bucket or tall trash can of well-placed insects will capture a few frogs that will see your trap as a tasty buffet and jump right in.
 Once they're in the bucket, simply relocate them elsewhere.